Fats Domino: Recordings after leaving Imperial (1963–1970s)

 Domino moved to ABC-Paramount Records in 1963.
 The label dictated that he record in Nashville, Tennessee, rather than New Orleans.
 He was assigned a new producer (Felton Jarvis) and a new arranger (Bill Justis).
 Domino's long-term collaboration with the producer, arranger, and frequent co-writer Dave Bartholomew, who oversaw virtually all of his Imperial hits, was seemingly at an end.
 Jarvis and Justis changed the Domino sound somewhat, notably by adding the backing of a countrypolitan-style vocal chorus to most of his new recordings.
 He released 11 singles for ABC-Paramount, several which hit the Top 100 but just once entering the Top 40 ("Red Sails in the Sunset", 1963).
 By the end of 1964 the British Invasion had changed the tastes of the record-buying public, and Domino's chart run was over.

-Despite the lack of chart success, Domino continued to record steadily until about 1970, leaving ABC-Paramount in mid-1965 and recording for Mercury Records, where he delivered a live album and two singles.
+Despite the lack of chart success, Domino continued to record steadily until about 1970, leaving ABC-Paramount in mid-1965 and recording for Mercury Records, where he delivered a live album Fats Domino '65 and two singles.
 A studio album was planned but stalled with just four tracks recorded.
 Dave Bartholomew's small Broadmoor label (reuniting with Bartholomew along the way), featured many contemporary Soul infused sides and a few single releases but an album was not released overseas until 1971 to fulfill his Reprise Records contract.
 He shifted to that label after Broadmoor and had a Top 100 single, a cover of the Beatles' "Lady Madonna".

-Domino appeared in the Monkees' television special 33⅓ Revolutions per Monkee filmed in December, 1968 and aired in April, 1969.
+Domino appeared in the Monkees' television special 33⅓ Revolutions per Monkee filmed in December 1968 and aired in April 1969.
 In 1971, he opened for Ike & Tina Turner at Carnegie Hall.
 He continued to be popular as a performer for several decades.
 He made a cameo appearance in Clint Eastwood's movie Any Which Way You Can, filmed in 1979 and released in 1980, singing the country song "Whiskey Heaven", which later became a minor hit.
 His life and career were showcased in Joe Lauro's 2015 documentary The Big Beat: Fats Domino and the Birth of Rock 'n' Roll.